About multiple sclerosis

 Nerve cells send electrical signals along their axons (conduction channels) to specific targets such as muscles.
 Many of these cells are covered with a fatty substance called a myelin sheath that enhances nerve conduction about 50 times faster than unmyelinated nerve axons.
 In multiple sclerosis, this sheath becomes damaged through demyelination and disrupts nerve function.

-This can cause numerous symptoms such as muscle weakness, numbness, visual and emotional disturbances.
+There can be numerous symptoms such as muscle weakness, numbness, visual and emotional disturbances.
 The course of the illness is highly variable and unpredictable and there is no specific treatment, although sometimes oral steroids can help.
-The cause is unkown, but an immunological abnormality is suspected.
+The cause is unknown, but an immunological abnormality is suspected.

-Since 1995, I have treated a small number of patients with this condition using wheatgrass – and with some of them I’ve had quite encouraging results.
+Since 1995, I have treated a small number of patients with this condition using wheatgrass – some of whom have had encouraging results.

-The most dramatic case was some years ago.
-A young nurse with three young children managed to struggle through work for half a day a couple of times a week, but spent most of her time when she wasn’t looking after her children, resting, trying to recover from chronic fatigue.
-She had only been taking the wheatgrass extract for about two weeks and called me from the Melbourne Royal Show to tell me that the previous year she had to be pushed round the grounds in a wheelchair.
-This year, she had spent all day walking round the showgrounds with her three kids and felt on top of the world.
+After taking wheatgrass extract for about two weeks she called me from the Melbourne Royal Show to tell me that the previous year she had to be pushed round the grounds in a wheelchair.
+This year, she had spent all day walking round the showgrounds with her three kids and felt on top of the world!

 In 2002, I noted that, “Several reports from other sources have provided equally significant improvement in fatigue, fewer and less severe relapses.
 One 54 year old male patient who had permanent neurological symptoms remained in remission for two years, but relapsed when he stopped taking the extract.”